callme-ph/AED-II/README.md

 #### Algorithms and Data Structure II (DCA3702) - 2024.2

 #### Professor: Ivanovitch Medeiros Dantas Da Silva
-#### Author: Pedro Henrique da Silva Santos - Engenharia de Computação
+#### Author: Pedro Henrique da Silva Santos - Computer Engeneering undergraduate.

 This is the repository for the Algorithms and Data Structures II activities resolutions.